Dhravya/radish/README.md

 [Try it out instantly](#installation)

 ## 👀 What is this?
 Why?
-`go-redis` is a super fast drop-in replacement of the in memory key-value store redis, built with golang.
+`Radish` is a super fast drop-in replacement of the in memory key-value store redis, built with golang.

 Why?
 Redis recently (Last week, as of Mar 25 2024) changed their license to a [dual 'source-available' license](https://news.ycombinator.com/item?id=39772562) - which means that it can't be used for commercial purposes without paying for a license.
 Everyone hated it.
 This is a problem for many companies and developers who use redis in their projects.